 Skip to content

-Quil vs WezTerm
+Quil vs WezTerm.

 A GPU-accelerated cross-platform terminal emulator with built-in multiplexer features, written in Rust, extensible via Lua.
 Released by Wez Furlong.